Listening to local residents key for Amber Valley GOGA success

 The GOGA programme and all physical activity opportunities in Amber Valley are regularly highlighted in meetings, networking events and other engagement opportunities.
 This partnership working has been genuinely successful in bringing physical activity and moving more into every conversation and embedding the GOGA way into the mindset of all partners.

-The GOGA approach has enabled a focus on the elements that really matter to the local community and to listen to their voice.
+The GOGA approach has enabled a focus on the elements that really matter to the local community and to listen their resident voice.
 It has provided the flexibility to tackle isolation, increase physical activity levels, and improve wellbeing by delivering sessions that they want and, crucially, where they feel comfortable to achieve this.